 When an action is "dispatched" Redux sends the action to all reducers that were

-passed to the store after being registered via combineReducers
+passed to the store after being registered via combineReducers.
+This means

 that multiple reducers can listen to one action and update the state.